-RISK MANAGEMENT
+RISK MANAGEMENT FRAMEWORK

-On a day-to-day basis, the Heads of Department are delegated the responsibility of identifying and managing the risks of their department.
+On a day-to-day basis, the Heads of Department are delegated the responsibility of identifying, evaluating and managing the risks of their department on an on-going basis.
 Significant risks identified and the corresponding internal controls implemented are discussed at periodic management meetings attended by the Executive Director.
-In addition, significant risks identified are brought to the attention of the Board at their scheduled meetings.
+In addition, significant risks identified, material issues and updated information affecting the Group which requires decisions or appropriate actions to be taken are brought to the attention of the Board at their scheduled meetings.